ripienaar/free-for-dev/README.md

   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.
   * [PrefectCloud](https://www.prefect.io/cloud/) — A complete platform for dataflow automation.
 All plans include 20,000 free runs every month.
 That's enough to power ETL for most small businesses.
   * [Preset Cloud](https://preset.io/) - A hosted Apache Superset service.
 Forever free for teams up to 5 users, featuring unlimited dashboards and charts, no-code chart builder and a collaborative SQL editor.
-  * [PromptLoop](https://www.promptloop.com/) - Use AI and large language models with a single simple spreadsheet formula in Google Sheets.
+  * [PromptLoop](https://www.promptloop.com/) - Use AI and large language models like GPT-3 with a single simple spreadsheet formula to tranform, comprehend, and analyze text in Google Sheets.
 First 2,000 credits free each month.
   * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
 We solve captchas for you and prevent you being blocked.
 The first 1000 calls are free of charge.
   * [Public-Apis Github Repo](https://github.com/public-apis/public-apis) — A list of free public APIs.
   * [Supportivekoala](https://supportivekoala.com/) — Allows you to autogenerate images by your input via templates.
 Free plan allows you to create up to 100 images per week.